Adventures, Essential DC, Life in the Capital, News, People, The Daily Feed, The District

 It’s been 6 weeks since beagle-jack russell mix and kill shelter rescue, Sassafras, escaped from her daytime caretaker in the AdMo area.
 Since then, her family and dedicated volunteers have hung 2000+ posters, received 4500 phone calls, created a “Find Lost Beagle Sassafras” blog, posted numerous tweets, facebook entries and listserv entries, brought in two professional trackers, and united the DC dog community to help find Sassafras.
 As a result, there have been numerous reported sightings of Sass with the latest at Rock Creek Cemetery on May 11, but she has yet to be reunited with her family.

-In their search to find Sass, the owners have uncovered both the positive and negative facts of recovering their dog, including:
+In their search to find Sass, the owners have uncovered both the positive and negative facts of recovering their dog, including the need of having the pet doors locked at night.

 1) The city department charged with disposing of dead animals, does not notify pet owners even if the dead animal has tags and other easy identification.